TileKiln OSM vector map tiles

 Next steps

-Having more-or-less understood how TileKiln works, for the tile generation and rendering stack the next steps will probably requre investigating storage, caching and a Cron task scheduler to run osm2pgsql to update the Spirit database automatically and fairly frequently from the OSM (how frequently is unclear).
+Having more-or-less understood how TileKiln works, for the tile generation and rendering stack the next steps will probably requre investigating caching and a Cron task scheduler to run osm2pgsql to update the Spirit database automatically and fairly frequently from the OSM (how frequently is unclear).
 The OSM database is managed using the usual Rails Port with a PostgreSQL 12.3 database and PostGIS 3.2 (GEOS 3.7.1).
 As we are interested in project- and local-level use cases we shall probably upload, at least initially, an entire OSM database to the Spirit database instead of minute updates.

 PeterBoswell.com